Is recycled better than virgin pulp?

 Photosynthesis works best for the environment in farmed forests

 Rates of photosynthesis are maximized in forests which are “farmed” specifically for use in the timber, pulp and paper industry.
 This management of forests by timber producers ensures that the rates of growth are higher than the extraction rates.
 For instance, Finland's wood biomass is increasing at 30 million cubic metres per year.
 A similar situation may be found in Sweden, Canada and the US.
 Once again the science is not simple - see Carbon stocks and flows in forest ecosystems based on Forest Inventory Data by Aleksi Lehtonen of the Finnish Forest Research Institute, Vantaa Research Centre.
 This doctoral thesis on the subject of carbon offsets concludes that the tree carbon stock in Finland increased by over 50% between 1922 and 2004.
-“The increase was partly due to increase in forest area, but also due to intensified silviculture” (p31), i.e. higher tree stock per unit area.
-And more recently in an news item on page 8 of the Kotkamills Customer Magazine 2-2014 it is reported that:
+“The increase was partly due to increase in forest area, but also due to intensified silviculture” (p31 - 32), i.e. higher tree stock per unit area.
+And more recently in an news item on page 8 of the Kotkamills Customer Magazine dated 2005 it was reported that:

 “Finnish forests produce nowadays an average of 35 million cubic metres of wood in excess of the annual volume reduction.
 So, Finland is not running out of wood.”